censoredplanet/censoredplanet-analysis/README.md

 Decompresses any Censored Planet scan files which have been transfered into the project but are still compressed.
 This can also be used as a backfill tool for missing files.

+`python pipeline/main.py --env=prod --full`

+Runs the full Apache Beam pipeline.
+This will re-process all data and rebuild existing tables.

+`python table/main.py`

+Runs queries to recreate any tables derived from the base tables.